soportebteam/trustos/source/token.md

 # Token

 Token API allows developers to easily create, transfer and get transferable tokens on the Hyperledger Fabric network.
-A token is a Through this API giving transferable value to simple assets can generate new markets and gamification strategies.
+Through this API giving transferable value to simple assets can generate new markets and gamification strategies.

 ## API Specification